 After the hardwood floors were installed (thanks Lowe’s!!), I was eager to get a few things back in the room to start setting up the mood of the space.
 I brought in pieces I already had and combined them with a few other items that helped create the right mood.

 The new round rug from Pier One was especially perfect for bringing in color to balance the vibrant stain glass in the connected dining room.
 The rug anchors the sitting area and it also adds warmth and a touch of fall to the room.
 The console, baskets and small nesting tables are from World Market.

-Eventually this room might have built-ins, hooks on the wall, perhaps a chaise or window seat.
+Eventually this room might have built-ins, hooks on the wall, perhaps a window seat.
 I have plans to add wood paneling to the ceiling and a few other details.
 But for now, I’m content to walk in and see a room that now sets the tone for our life at home.
 It is just what I need to love where I live!